supermuesli/embedded_systems_2019/README.md

 # Real time
 - **Hard/soft realtime:**
+  - hard realtime: task is always completed under given threshold amount of time
+  - soft realtime: task is on average completed under given threshold amount of time
 - **Deadlocks:**
+  - two or more processes try to access the same resource at the same time, which causes them to block each other in a loop
 - **Priority inversion and how to avoid it:**
 - **Sporadic and periodic scheduling:**

 # Embedded software design
 - **Development process models:**
+  - V-Model
 - **Functional requirements:**
 - **Quality requirements:**
 - **Architecture:**